CIBIO-BU/mozaiko/README.md

 - Check if Conda is installed;
 - Create a new Conda environment named "mozaiko", if it does not yet exist;
 - Activate the Conda environment;
-- Clone the DNAquaIMG repository, if not already cloned;
+- Clone the mozaico repository, if not already cloned;
 - Install the mozaiko package;
 - Install required dependencies and tools.